 How to get an internship with a big graduate employer

-Do well as an intern for a big-name employer that also runs a graduate scheme and you could significantly increase your chances of being hired there when you finish uni.
+Do well as an intern for a big-name employer that also runs a graduate scheme and you could significantly increase your chances of turning your internship into a job there when you finish uni.
 On average, 42 per cent of interns got graduate jobs with their internship employer, according to the latest survey of some of the largest graduate employers by the ISE (formerly AGR).

 Even if you don’t end up working there permanently, you will still have a prestigious name to add to your CV.
 You may also have benefited from training from your internship employer and various perks and benefits of spending time at big-name organisations.

-Internship perks and benefits at big graduate employers
+Internship perks and benefits at big companies with internships

 - pay that’s not far off the national graduate average